Windows OS Hub

 • Linux

-Windows OS Hub / PowerShell / Checking Active TCP/IP Connections on Windows with PowerShell
+Windows OS Hub / PowerShell / Check Active TCP/IP Connections on Windows with PowerShell

 Get-NetTCPConnection cmdlet: list current TCP connections

-Like netstat, the command has displayed the list of all active connections with local and remote IP addresses, ports, connection state (Listen, Established Internet, TimeWait, Bound, CloseWait, SynReceived, SynSent), and process ID (PID) that is using this TCP connection.
+Similar to the netstat command, this cmdlet displays a list of all active TCP sessions, with local and remote IP addresses, TCP port numbers, the connection status.
+(Listen, Established Internet, TimeWait, Bound, CloseWait, SynReceived, SynSent), and the process ID (PID) that is using this TCP connection.

 Get-NetTCPConnection -State Listen | Select-Object -Property LocalAddress, LocalPort, RemoteAddress, RemotePort, State | Sort-Object LocalPort |ft